 I have spoken with several parents who have tried countless of different athletic brand-name shoes on their kids, only to find that most were not deep or wide enough to fit over the braces.
 These parents end up leaving the shoe store feeling frustrated and defeated.

-There are 5 key features that your kids’ shoes must provide in order to accommodate the orthotics:
+There are 5 key features that your kids’ shoes must provide to accommodate an orthotic:

-✅ Round Toe-Box: This feature will prevent your child’s toes from overlapping one another or rubbing against the side of the shoes.
-Shoes that come with a round toe-box will also prevent the orthotic device from poking a hole in the front of your kids’ shoes.
+2️⃣ Rounder Toe-Boxes: This feature helps prevent your child’s toes from overlapping one another or rubbing against the side of the shoes.
+Shoes that come with a round toe-box also prevent the orthotic device from poking a hole in the front of your kids’ shoes.

-✅ Wider Opening: This feature will prevent you from having to shove your child’s foot in the shoes every time you have to put your kids’ shoes on.
+3️⃣ Oversized Openings: This feature helps prevent you from having to shove your child’s foot in the shoes every time you have to put your kids’ shoes on.

-✅ Substantial Sole: This feature will hold the orthotic in place and also attenuate the impact that your kids’ feet and legs take every time they come in contact with the ground.
+4️⃣ Substantial Outsoles: This feature holds the orthotic in place and attenuates the impact that your kids’ feet and legs take every time they become in contact with the ground.

-✅ Firm Heel Counter: This is the part of the shoe that provides ankle support.
-The heel counter of your kids’ shoes must be firm for the orthotic or AFO to work in your kids’ shoes.
+5️⃣ Firm Heel Counters: This part of the shoe provides ankle support.
+The heel counter of your kids’ shoes must be firm for the orthotic to work in your kids’ shoes.
 Below you can see an image that shows where the heel counter of the shoe is located:

-I always recommend parents to take their children to their local children’s shoe store that they trust, the issue is that most stores have been closing down and parents need to end up buying their kids’ shoes online.
-There is nothing wrong with this, but you must know your child’s exact foot size in order to know what size to order.
+You should take your child to a local children’s shoe store.
+The issue is that most stores have been closing down and parents need to end up buying their kids’ shoes online.
+There is nothing wrong with this, but you must know your child’s exact foot size to know what size to order.

 Abnormal contractions of muscles in the feet of a child with cerebral palsy can lead to a flat foot, with no arch or a very low arch.
 This is most common when cerebral palsy causes the muscles in the foot to have low tone.
 The correct type of orthotics worn with the correct type of shoes will prevent your child’s feet from collapsing and turning inwards/outwards due to their flat feet.

-Now that you know what features your kids’ shoes must provide in order to accommodate an orthotic and how you can figure out your child’s exact foot size from home, you are ready to take a look at a selection of the best shoes for kids with cerebral palsy.
+Now that you know what features the shoes I recommend below provide to accommodate an orthotic and how you can figure out your child’s exact foot size from home, you are ready to take a look at a selection of the best shoes for kids with cerebral palsy.

-Here you can find a selection of the best shoes for kids with cerebral palsy.
+Below you can find a selection of the best shoes for kids with cerebral palsy.
 These shoes can fit children with narrow, medium, wide, or extra wide feet.

-I always recommend parents to provide their children with shoes that come with shoelaces instead of Velcro closure, in particular when they require an orthotic to be worn with their shoes.
-Shoelaces will provide your child with more stability and support, and help keep the orthotic in place.
-Always avoid shoes that come with complicated features and closures, they will only lead to difficulties and frustrations.
+I always recommend parents provide their children with shoes that come with shoelaces instead of velcro closure, in particular when they require an orthotic to be worn inside their shoes.
+Shoelaces provide children with better stability and support, and they help keep the orthotic in place.

-Before you leave, I wanted to tell you that socks play a key role in keeping your kids’ feet healthy.
+Before you leave, I wanted to tell you that socks play a key role in keeping your kids’ feet comfortable and healthy.

 Now that you know which are the best shoes for kids with cerebral palsy, you are ready to make the most informed decision.